A Prayer to Parent with Wisdom

 Will you pray with me?

 Lord, I need You.
 Give me grace each day to love my children and see them with your eyes.
 Help me to find in Your Word the wisdom I need to lead my kids well and to train them diligently.
+I am so thankful I don't have to rely on my own wisdom to parent my children.
+Thank you for the guidance, discernment and truth your Spirit provides.
+Help me live in utter dependence on you in all things, particularly today in my parenting.
 In Jesus’ name, Amen.

-Editor’s Note: Content taken from “Why Parenting Strategies Don’t Work (And What You Should Do Instead)” by Betsy de Cruz.
+Content taken from “Why Parenting Strategies Don’t Work (And What You Should Do Instead)” by Betsy de Cruz.
 You can read that piece in full here.
-All rights reserved.

 Now that you've prayed, are you in need of someone to pray for YOU?
 Click the button below!